-The perception of family farmers regarding the actors intertwined in the social networks of the PNAE demonstrates their reflexive capacity to design the actions of other social actors, as a determinant of the way they internalized their experiences of the external world.
+The perception of family farmers regarding the actors intertwined in the PNAE's social networks demonstrates their reflexive capacity to design the actions of other social actors, as a determining way in which they internalized their experiences of the external world.
 In other words, family farmers can maintain their way of acting by interacting with other actors in the PNAE's social networks, adapting, adjusting and building their perceptions throughout the process, in addition to shaping their behaviors through the structure in which they are inserted.
-This statement is corroborated by the thoughts of Bourdieu (1990) and Giddens (1984) when they emphasize that the performance of social actors in relation to their social practices inside and outside institutionalized spaces is determined by the "habitus" and "structure" that make up their social context.
+This statement is corroborated by the thoughts of Bourdieu (1990) and Giddens (1984) when they emphasize that the performance of social actors in relation to their social practices inside and outside the institutionalized spaces is determined by the "habitus" and "structure" that make up their social context.

-In this context, from the nodes of the networks linked to the PNAE process, family farmers pointed out 17 types of ties, which were established among the actors of this program, which can be summarized as: family, community, colleague, neighbor and friend, as reported: "we work everything as a family to deliver to the school" (AF-29); "working in the community is much more practical, because it helps with transportation to deliver our product to the school" (AF-37; and "colleagues, neighbors that I see also delivering, talk to us about the correct way to deliver food to school" (AF-48).
-For Portugal (2006), the strength of ties must consider a set of factors, such as: the plurality of exchange contents existing in a bond, the duration of the relationship, emotional intensity, intimacy and reciprocal services; as well as being classified as strong or weak, positive and negative, and active and passive.
+In this context, of the nodes of the networks linked to the PNAE process, the family farmers pointed out 17 types of ties, which were established among the actors of this program, which can be summarized as: family, community, colleague, neighbor and friend, as reported: "we work everything as a family to deliver to school" (AF-29); "working in the community is much more practical, because it helps with transportation to deliver our product to school" (AF-37; and "colleagues, neighbors that I see also delivering, talk to us about the correct way to deliver food to school" (AF-48).
+For Portugal (2006), the strength of ties must consider a set of factors, such as: the plurality of exchange contents existing in a bond, the duration of the relationship, emotional intensity, intimacy and reciprocal services; in addition to being classified as strong or weak, positive and negative, and active and passive.

 Thus, strong and weak bonds are based on the intensity, duration of a relationship, degree of intimacy, and reciprocal services.
-Positive and negative ties concern the nature of relationships, with positive ties being characterized by actors sharing common goals and interests, while negative ties involve differences and distinctions between the individuals or entities involved.
-Now, active and passive bonds are based on the frequency and nature of interactions, as active bonds involve regular and direct interactions, such as mutual aid, advice, support, and criticism; and on the other hand, passive bonds do not involve everyday interactions, but are still important for individual and family safety, as people know that they can count on these bonds when needed (Portugal, 2006).
+Positive and negative ties relate to the nature of relationships, with positive ties being characterized by actors who share common goals and interests, while negative ties involve differences and distinctions between the individuals or entities involved.
+Now, active and passive ties are based on the frequency and nature of interactions, since active ties involve regular and direct interactions, such as mutual aid, advice, support, and criticism; and on the other hand, passive ties do not involve everyday interactions, but are still important for individual and family security, as people know that they can rely on these ties when needed (Portugal, 2006).

 In the view of family farmers, the ties woven by the nodes of the networks activated to the PNAE process can be represented as strong, positive, active and passive.
-In this context, the strong ties represent solid and lasting relationships between family farmers, EMATER and schools, characterized by a high level of interaction and mutual collaboration (structures), and which have a common objective of providing quality school meals (positive) contributing actively and constructively to the effectiveness of the PNAE.
-Now active ties involve constant and collaborative interactions between these actors, who are engaged in the provision of healthy food and in the continuous exchange of knowledge and practices related to agricultural production, thus contributing to the construction of a "habitus" of cooperation and joint learning.
-Weak ties, on the other hand, refer to interactions with other actors involved in the PNAE that are not part of the central core of the actors, where interactions are more sporadic and less profound compared to strong and active ties.
-However, these actors are available for support when needed, which makes them passive ties.
+In this context, strong ties represent solid and lasting relationships between family farmers, EMATER and schools, characterized by a high level of interaction and mutual collaboration (structures), and which have a common goal of providing quality school meals (positive) contributing actively and constructively to the effectiveness of the PNAE.
+Now the active ties involve constant and collaborative interactions between these actors, who are engaged in the supply of healthy food and in the continuous exchange of knowledge and practices related to agricultural production, thus contributing to the construction of a "habitus" of cooperation and joint learning.
+Weak ties, on the other hand, refer to interactions with other actors involved in the PNAE that are not part of the central core of the actors, where interactions are more sporadic and less deep compared to strong and active ties.
+However, these actors are available for support when needed, which makes them passive bonds.